MO-AFCC

 8. Implement best practices for ethical and defensible termination of services, including documentation, communication strategies and risk-management considerations to protect clients, children and professionals.

-About the Presenter
+About the Presenter and Panelists

 Picture